 Purpose

-The SR 20 Skagit River O’Brian Reach Feasibility Study study area is located along SR 20 near Rockport at milepost 101 (near Cascade Farms).
-The purpose of the study is to identify a project concept that will:
+The SR 20 Skagit River O’Brian Reach Feasibility Study area is located along SR 20 near Rockport at milepost 101.
+The purpose of the study is to assess floodplain connectivity and channel processes to determine if there is a feasible floodplain restoration action that:

-Improve degraded fish habitat in the Skagit River and its floodplain by enhancing the connectivity of side channels and floodplain habitats to the river during small and medium-sized floods.
+Improves degraded fish habitat in the Skagit River and its floodplain by enhancing the connectivity of floodplain habitats to the river during small and medium-sized floods.

-The feasibility study is a collaborative and integrative approach to address a recurring problem on a state highway in a large river basin with a great deal of conservation interest.
+The intent of the feasibility study is to explore an integrative and collaborative approach to addressing a recurring highway problem in a river basin with a great deal of conservation interest.
 The primary objectives of the study include:

 Engage early with stakeholders and potential future project partners.

-Understand and communicate habitat conditions and floodplain processes in the O’Brian Reach and factors that cause bank erosion and flooding.
+Understand habitat conditions and floodplain processes in the O’Brian Reach and factors that cause bank erosion and flooding.

-Develop several fish-friendly project concepts that reduce the force of high river flows on the highway embankment and improve floodplain connectivity and habitat for native salmon and steelhead.
+Develop several alternatives that enhance floodplain connectivity, distribute flows more broadly across the floodplain, reduce the force of high river flows on the highway embankment, and improve habitat for native salmon and steelhead.

-Select a feasible project concept, with input from stakeholders in the basin.
+Select a feasible alternative and develop a project concept with input from stakeholders in the basin.

 SR 20 near milepost 101 has experienced frequent embankment erosion and flooding and has required repeated emergency repairs from flood events in the Skagit River.
 This section of the highway is located below the 10-year flood elevation along a meander of the Skagit River that has been slowly migrating downstream.